Rahimian / Sivashanmugam / Trejo | Enhancing Interoperability and Automation of Construction Waste Quantification | Buch | 978-1-032-99854-1 | sack.de

 Verlag: Taylor & Francis Ltd

 Enhancing Interoperability and Automation of Construction Waste Quantification outlines the construction waste quantification (CWQ) modelling that supports data-driven decision-making in the built environment.
-It presents how the functionalities of Building Information Modelling (BIM) and Semantic Web Technologies are integrated to enhance the interoperability and automation of the CWQ process.
+It presents how the functionalities of Building Information Modelling (BIM) and Semantic Web Technology are integrated to enhance the interoperability and automation of the CWQ process.

 Zielgruppe